marusti/CSSonly/README.md

 # CSSonly
-CSSonly is a pure CSS Framework to help you easily creating responsive websites.
-Simply include the css or min.css file into yout HTML file and you are ready to go.
+CSSonly is a pure CSS UI kit that lets you create responsive websites quickly and easily.
+Just paste the file .css or .min.css into your HTML file and you're ready to go.

 ## Whats included?
 - Accordion